ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ##### The [`devices`](https://github.com/LittleGreenViper/ITCB/blob/12b54e2b7d34672e4c72acb6058c196009a93876/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L141) Array

 This is an Array property of the [`ITCB_SDK_Central`](https://github.com/LittleGreenViper/ITCB/blob/12b54e2b7d34672e4c72acb6058c196009a93876/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L124) class, and its job is to maintain references to discovered devices.
+We store the devices as instances of the [`ITCB_SDK_Device_Peripheral`](https://github.com/LittleGreenViper/ITCB/blob/13d16abd3d37d80a10675b7f93aecc379cb34f1f/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L114) class, which is a "wrapper" for our devices.

-Like the [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L104) property, it's important for us to maintain **strong** references to discovered Peripherals.
+Like the [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L104) property, it's important for us to maintain **strong** references to these wrappers (which, in turn, have their [own strong references](https://github.com/LittleGreenViper/ITCB/blob/13d16abd3d37d80a10675b7f93aecc379cb34f1f/00-StartingPoint/SDK-src/src/internal/ITCB_SDK_Central_internal.swift#L142) to the Peripheral instance).
 Otherwise, they will be deallocated immediately upon leaving this callback.

 It's also important to maintain **only one** reference to each of the instances.